junh1024/junh1024-Documents/Games/EV Nova Appendix.md

 - New ships & outfits, notably, a lot more civilian & cargo ships.
 Ships are quite detailed, and they don't look like toys.
 - A slideshow to introduce you to the universe, instead of scrolling text & percussion.
 Barry has a few tutorial missions for you.
 - The universe is centered on several human races, unlike EVO.
-- Rebels are more idealistic & righteous, but less of a material presence in the galaxy (kinda like [Star Wars](https://github.com/junh1024/junh1024-Documents/blob/master/Science/Death%20Star%20plans%20Feasibility.md) .
+- Rebels are more idealistic & righteous, but less of a material presence in the galaxy, kinda like [Star Wars](https://github.com/junh1024/junh1024-Documents/blob/master/Science/Death%20Star%20plans%20Data%20Transfer%20Feasibility%20Study.md#introduction) .
 They have only 2 systems.
 The pirates are reduced to 1, but there are a lot of pirate ships wandering about in other systems.
 Rebels aren't red, but are green this time.
 Red is the color of the Aurorans.

 ### Map